 1. How do I register?

-For full year programs there is an $20.00 per student or $25.00 per two member family.
-Three or more family members is $30.00 per family.
+The 2020/2021 full year program registration fee is $25.00 per family.
 Registration fee is payable at time of registration.

 2. What sets Dance Theme Academy apart from other dance studios?